lsmucassi/music_playlist_api/README.md

 • List where and why you used some characteristics of object-oriented programming

 > It was used to define the playlist model, this is useful as the model can be reused amongst resources/functions/endpoints.
 This is also a good practice as it limits spaghetti code, when the code is organised in this manner it allows for a single point of fixing/config or addition of the model.

+### Future improvements

+- Connect API Gateway to the Lambda, to make handling auth easier and manage load balancing and scalability
+- Implement or handle more exceptions on endpoint requests
+- add more fields on the data model, such as date when tthe playlist was created, date when a song was added or removed, this would change the structure of songs from a list to a json/dict
+- implement proper logging of all activities (requests/processing/response) done to the microservice
+- implement metrices and alerting for any failure, downtime and scaling changes

 ## Meta